Skip to main content

 Your reputation

-As an eBay or Amazon seller your online reputation is extremely important.
+As an eBay or Amazon seller, your online reputation is extremely important.
 All sellers have a feedback score based on actual customer feedback and this is the main measure that future customers will use to check that you are trustworthy and reliable.

 So you'll want to keep your rating as high as possible by providing an excellent level of customer service and fast delivery at reasonable prices.
 Make sure you always respond promptly to customer queries, deal with returns efficiently and keep an eye on your stock levels to avoid your listings showing an item as being in stock when it has sold out.

-Be aware that packing up orders and sending them out can be time consuming, but it's important to stay on top of the job to make sure that the right items get delivered in good time to the right people.
+Be aware that packing up orders and sending them out can be time-consuming, but it's important to stay on top of the job to make sure that the right items get delivered in good time to the right people.
 Very many parcel delivery services now offer bulk shipping tools that integrate with your eBay or Amazon account and these can greatly simplify the process of arranging and tracking your deliveries.

 If you're selling on Amazon you might also consider using the Fulfilment by Amazon service, where you send Amazon your inventory and they do all of the picking, packing and shipping as well as providing customer service.